mhertel278/pizza_store/README.md

 # Pizza Store Sales Dashboard

 ## Project Aim:
-Build a monthly sales and KPI dashboard for a fictional pizza restaraunt.
+- Build a monthly sales and KPI dashboard for a fictional pizza restaraunt
+- Use Python to analyze data check accuracy of dashboard
+- Find insights in sales data for December 2015 and recommend business decisions based on the data
 - Sales data are for full year 2015

+## Resouces
 - Data stored in four separate CSV files orders.csv order_details.csv